 If you post images to Facebook, these will be saved in your image gallery.
 These are easily accessible, and users can access the image gallery at any time to scroll through them.
 The same is true for videos.

 When you use native videos, a video gallery will be created for your Facebook Page.
-This creates a store of content that users can easily find at any time, keeping your videos more relevant by extending their lifecycle for longer periods of time due to the boosted accessibility.
+This creates a store of content that users can easily find at any time.
+Furthermore, by keeping your videos more relevant this helps extend their lifecycle for longer periods of time due to the boosted accessibility.

-On Facebook, you can even choose a featured video for your videos tab, giving you more control of what users see, as well as the chance to choose content that will best deliver the message of your brand and what it stands for to new visitors.
+On Facebook, you can even choose a featured video for your videos tab, giving you more control of what users see.
+Choose content that will best deliver the message of your brand and what it stands for to new visitors.
 You can also group videos into playlists.

 This is also true on Twitter.
 Their visual library is combined with both images and videos, but it still segments this content off to the side for easy user access.